 About

 I’m Lisa Hancock, a New York City–based photographer.
 I grew up in the city in a family of musicians, surrounded early on by creative work and performance.
-As a teenager and young adult, I wanted to be an actor, studied theatre in school, and trained at HB Studio—an experience that continues to shape how I photograph people today.
+As a teenager, I wanted to be an actor and studied at HB Studio—an experience that continues to influence how I understand and relate to actors today.

 Before focusing on headshots, my background was in documentary photography and long-form visual storytelling.
-That training informs my attention to gesture, expression, and the subtle shifts that happen when someone relaxes in front of the camera.
-I’m drawn to images that feel honest and grounded rather than overly constructed.
+That training informs my attention to personality and the subtle nuances that get expressed in portraits.
+I’ve always been to drawn to images that feel honest and grounded rather than overly posed, and that’s a value I carry over to my headshot work.

-Outside of client work, I continue to pursue personal projects—particularly documentary photography—and spend my time reading, walking with my dog, drawing and painting, and exploring the world.
+Outside of client work, I continue to pursue personal projects—particularly documentary photography—and spend my time reading, walking with my dog, drawing and painting, and exploring the world!
+Always looking for new project ideas and interesting characters to photograph.

 If you have questions or would like to talk about whether a headshot session is right for you, feel free to reach out.